-AMAGGI's commitment to a deforestation and native vegetation conversion free grain chain, presented here, is part of a broader framework, the 2017 Global Sustainability Positioning, when the objective "Towards a Deforestation Free Chain" was launched.
-In 2019, AMAGGI updated its commitment "Towards a Deforestation and Native Vegetation Conversion Free Grain Chain", seeking to meet the new transparency recommendations identified in important sustainability publications.
+AMAGGI's commitment to a deforestation- and native vegetation conversion-free grain supply chain, as presented herein, is part of a broader framework established with the launch of the Global Sustainability Positioning in 2017, when the objective "Towards a Deforestation-Free Supply Chain" was first introduced.
+In 2019, AMAGGI updated this commitment to "Towards a Deforestation- and Native Vegetation Conversion-Free Grain Supply Chain", in alignment with emerging transparency recommendations identified in leading sustainability publications.